cybershoe/provider-search-demo/README.md

 ## Prerequisites

-- Access to a MongoDB Atlas cluster with permission to
+- Access to a MongoDB Atlas cluster with permission to create databases
 - python/pip
 - npm/npx